L-X-T/rsg-basic-plus/labs/10_performance.md

 3. Make sure your sidebar link to flight-search and passenger-search still works (something like `routerLink="/flight-booking/flight-search"`).

-4. Also make sure your `Edit` Button in your `FlightCardComponent` still works (try adding two dots like `[routerLink]="['../flight-edit', ...`).
+4. Also make sure your `Edit` Button in your `FlightCardComponent` still works (`[routerLink]="['/flight-booking/flight-edit', ...`).

-5. Find out that webpack splits off an own chunk for the `FlightBookingModule` after implementing lazy loading.
+5. Find out that webpack splits off an own chunk for the `flightBookingRoutes` after implementing lazy loading.
    If this works, you will see another chunk at the console (e. g. `flight-booking-flight-booking-module.js` depending on the used version of the CLI)

 6. Try it out in the browser and use the network tab within the dev tools (F12) to make sure that it is only loaded on demand.